timed-c/end-to-end-toolchain/README.md

 will display all options accepted by compile, which performs source-to-source transformation of the input Timed C file.

-###Compiling and executing a Timed C file
+### Compiling and executing a Timed C file

-We will compile a simple TimedC program posix-example.c that is available in the directory /vagrant/examples.
+We will compile a simple TimedC program posix_example.c that is available in the directory /vagrant/examples.

 	e2e help compile
 which displays